C4CoderAcademy/esp_gallery/README.md

 ESP Gallery - contact Lou Steer

 #### 2. What is your client’s need (i.e. challenge) that you will be addressing in your Project?
-The client has outlined the need for an online gallery website that can be booked by artist with the following features:
+The client has outlined the need for user friendly, aesthetically inviting online platform for art buyers, sellers and enthusiasts.
+It is important that the site promotes the same sense of community, for which ESP Gallery is known.
+Project requirements include:
-  * An easily navigable site
-  * Virtual gallery and shop
-  * Easy for users to buy
-  * Sound muted / no noise so people can sneakily look and buy from website at work.
-Without being sprung!
+  * Signup and login for users.
+Includes site admin, buyers and sellers
-  * A for hire gallery space that artists can hire/book - To be called 'Virtual Gallery'
+  * A gallery space that artists can hire/book to display art
-  * A shop that sells artworks
-  * Artist able to sign up and upload images of artwork, price & text.
-Artists able to  add/edit/destroy  images, text, price
-    * Ability for artists to input artwork dimensions and properties (requirement)
-    * Must be easy to upload artworks - ease of usability for admin and demographic.
+  * No automatic audio play, so people can to the site without drawing the attention of others.
+  * Users to be able to display, sell or buy artwork
+  * The ability to upload/add/edit/destroy artwork images, price, text, dimensions, etc. by artists/sellers.
-    * Disclaimer agreement for artists to show that they understand shipping responsibilities.
+  * A disclaimer agreement for artists to show that they understand shipping responsibilities.
-  * Artists to have artwork on site but not necessarily for sale
+  * Artists/sellers ability to have artwork on site but not necessarily for sale
-  * Log in page for artists - administrator will use too
+  * A commission on all art sales processed by the site, to be sent to the client
+  * Site admins ability to alter key data fields of the site e.g. text and images

 #### 3. Describe the client’s current setup and data.
 No current Website